Bellfalasch/Migrate-2-WP/README.md

 ### 0.9.9.1 - End of Life

 This is the last release.
 0.9.9 is the final version, with only bug fix releases from now on.
-I came up with a lot of ideas that kind of changes the fundamentals of this project, so I'll start with these changes in "[a new repo going](https://github.com/Bellfalasch/Migrate-2-WordPress-2.0)" from 2.0 Beta up to the final 2.0 release.
+I came up with a lot of ideas that kind of changes the fundamentals of this project, so I'll start with these changes in [a new repo going](https://github.com/Bellfalasch/Migrate-2-WordPress-2.0) from 2.0 Beta up to the final 2.0 release.
 The new version will have a better file structure, and export a WordPress XML-file in the end instead of pushing data straight into the database.
 Also a lot of other improvements, of course.

 ### 0.9.9